 What you will notice is that simply by becoming aware of the causes of your turmoil, you will already be dissolving it.
 Awareness is the great healer.
 You will see that very often, your suffering is arising from wrong perception.
 You will let go of deep seated fears, forgive yourself and others unconditionally, drop anger, grief as well as unchecked egotistic pride.
 All of these things contribute to your suffering.
 Simply by becoming aware of them and noticing that they are causing you suffering, you will be letting them go – simply by bringing them to the light of your awareness you will heal and drop what is no longer necessary.
 Heavy baggage that you no longer need, that no longer serves you.

-You will also see that who you are can bear all pain and remain free – that no matter what happens in the world, what happens to you, what your life situation is, there is always a peace and stillness of your true presence, of your deepest nature in the background.
+This stillness and freedom is behind all your thoughts, emotions and all of manifested reality.
+Thus as you let go of everything, you will experience this more and more.
+You will also see that who you are can bear all pain and remain free – that no matter what happens in the world, what happens to you, what your life situation is, there is always a peace and stillness of your true presence, of your deepest nature and the nature of the Absolute, the Divine, in the background.

--Embrace what you are experiencing, breathe through it, hold it in loving awareness until it dissolves, or is significantly reduced in intensity (enough for you to have enough clarity to take the next step and look deeper)
+-Embrace what you are experiencing, hold it in loving awareness until it dissolves, or is significantly reduced in intensity (enough for you to have enough clarity to take the next step and look deeper), use your breath as an aid if you wish and find it helpful.
+If the feeling is felt as a sensation in the body, allow yourself to feel it fully.
+Don’t think about it, just feel it.

 -Look deeper for the causes of your turmoil, scan your mind, body, consciousness for the source of the pain.
 Ask questions that will help you gain deeper insight into your feelings and yourself (also – write down what is bothering you if you find it helpful, or perhaps talk with someone you can trust and entrust them with your issues)

--Look for the peace, the stillness that is beyond all words, the spaciousness that resides in the here and now.
+-Look for the peace, the stillness (and possibly even the freedom, joy and love if they accompany it and you notice/feel them) that is beyond all words, the spaciousness that resides in the here and now.
 Become present and aware of it.
 Notice how this is the background to all of your experience, your deepest nature beyond name and form.
 It is like your home.
 Being aware of it will give you the insight that you are invulnerable, that no matter what happens externally, or what kind of pain you are going through, a background of peace and stillness is always possible

 -If action is needed, take it.
 Use logic, reason, as well as your intuitive sense (how you feel about the action on a deep level) to help you take the best action in order to improve your life situation and resolve your issues